Thomas Gargrave: Political career

 Gargrave served in Scotland in 1547 as treasurer to the English army during the war known as the Rough Wooing under Earl of Warwick.
 The Earl of Shrewsbury subsequently helped him gain a place on the Council of the North which required that he be knighted.

 With the help of Darcy's influence, Gargrave rose quickly, after being knighted in 1549 and becoming Knight of the Shire for Yorkshire in 1553, 1554 and 1555 and again in 1563, 1571 and 1572, he was made Deputy Constable for Pontefract Castle, Steward of York Minster, Receiver of the Exchequer for Yorkshire, Master in Chancery, and Recorder for Kingston upon Hull.
 Gargrave's rise was meteoric, from humble steward to Knight of the Realm and one of the most powerful men in England, serving frequently on Yorkshire business and at Court.

 Gargrave was elected speaker in Queen Elizabeth's first parliament in 1559 and widely known for his address to Parliament of 25 January 1559 in which he urged Queen Elizabeth I to take a husband and marry.

 He was appointed High Sheriff of Yorkshire for 1565 and 1569.
 In 1567 he acquired Nostell Priory from James Blunt, Lord Mountjoy, for £3560.

 In August 1568, Gargrave was named supervisor of the estate of William Swyfte of Rotherham, brother of Robert Swyfte, Esq., of Broom Hall, Sheffield.

+Northern Rebellion

 During the Northern Rebellion from November to December 1569 he was keeper of Pontefract Castle and guarded bridges over the River Aire with 100 soldiers.
+With Henry Gates, Humphrey Barwick, and Marmaduke Constable, he took Hartlepool from the rebel leader Christopher Neville.

+During the aftermath of the rebellion, Gargave and George Bowes asked that pardons should be issued as many villages were befeft of inhabitants.
+Gargrave was a witness to the execution of Thomas Percy, 7th Earl of Northumberland at York.